-Here's your final assignment for this course.
+Here's your last assignment for the course.

 - 1. Check your stats and see how your last autoresponder series went.
 What worked, what didn't? - 2.
 Tweak the existing emails and see if you can make them convert better. - 3.
 Plan and write your next autoresponder series.